Modern Slavery and Human Trafficking Statement

 In this statement, the term “Vue International” refers to Vue International Holdco Limited and all of its subsidiaries.

 Our business, structure and supply chain

-Vue International is one of the world's leading cinema operators, managing a number of the most respected brands in major European markets and Taiwan, spanning ten countries, 286 sites and 2,446 screens.
-The group has leading positions in the United Kingdom, Ireland, Germany, Denmark, the Netherlands, Italy, Poland, Latvia, Lithuania and Taiwan.
+Vue International is one of the world's leading cinema operators, managing a number of the most respected brands in major European markets and Taiwan, spanning nine countries, 226 sites and 1,980 screens (as at July 2020).
+Vue International has leading positions in the United Kingdom, Ireland, Germany, Denmark, the Netherlands, Italy, Poland, Lithuania and Taiwan.

-Each of our brands is operated as a separate business unit, with local management in each jurisdiction reporting to the group head office located in London.
+Each of our brands operates as a separate business unit, with local management in each jurisdiction reporting to the Vue International head office located in London.

-Vue International does not and will not tolerate modern slavery or human trafficking in any aspect of our business, and holds each of its suppliers to the same zero-tolerance standard (regardless of the nature, scale or jurisdiction of their business).
+Vue International does not and will not tolerate modern slavery or human trafficking in any aspect of our business, and expects its suppliers to uphold the same zero-tolerance standard (regardless of the nature, scale or jurisdiction of their business).

-Vue International is in the process of formalising and rolling out a revised group procurement policy (building on existing procurement practices already adopted by the group).
-The policy will require that, before being engaged to provide any goods or services to any part of our business, any potential supplier must provide us with (among other things):
+Vue International is in the process of formalising and rolling out a revised Procurement Policy (building on existing procurement practices already adopted by the group).
+That Policy will codify the existing Vue International requirement that, before being engaged to provide any goods or services to any part of our business, any potential supplier must, including but not limited to, provide us with the following: